 The water-cooler effect

-Well, investment writer Philip Fisher reminds us of the importance of "scuttlebutt."
+Well, investment legend Philip Fisher reminds us of the importance of "scuttlebutt."
 Repurposing the word's nautical meaning, Fisher likens scuttlebutt to a place to be or hang out, and he stresses that that's something we should all do as consumers and investors alike: observe, listen, take notes, and spread the word.

 But we must remember that consumer experiences work both ways.
 A satisfied customer can be a company's -- and shareholder's -- greatest asset.